 For more information or tips on how to manage unwanted possums, visit Wildlife Victoria.

 Under the Catchment and Land Protection Act 1994 (Vic) all land owners and occupiers are responsible for managing established pest animals on their land.

-The Wildlife Act 1975 (Vic) identifies various offences relating to wildlife, and makes it an offence for dogs and cats to kill wildlife.
+The Act identifies various offences relating to wildlife, and makes it an offence for dogs and cats to kill wildlife.

-For further information including problems with native wildlife, including information on swooping birds and living with possums, contact the Department of Environment, Land, Water and Planning (DELWP), phone 136 186.
+For further information including problems with native wildlife, including information on swooping birds and living with possums, contact the Department of Environment, Land, Water and Planning (DELWP).